VishalNadig/database_automation/README.md

     Returns:
         list: A list of tuples containing the retrieved data.
-        str: An error message if there is an exception.
+       : An error message if there is an exception.

     Raises:
         ProgrammingError: If there is an exception while executing the SQL query.
     """

-## generate_database_url(credentials: dict, database: str):
+## generate_database_url:
     """
     Generate a database URL using the given credentials and database name.